Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_address.md

 ﻿## Configuring base address

-You can configure base address either by attribute decoration or by fluent configuration.
+You can configure base address and base path either by attribute decoration or by fluent configuration.
+Fluent configuration allows you to load options automatically from settings (see Settings), or set options manually.
 You can mix the configuration providing a base path by attribute and a base address/URI fluently.

 ### [Attribute](#tab/tabid-attribute)

-Configuring the base address by attribute allows you to use assembly scanning auto registration feature.
+Configuring the base address or base path by attribute allows you to use assembly scanning auto registration feature.

 ### Classic api